Miragon/miranum-docs/docs/guides/quick-start/miranum-ide/miranum-ide-quickstart.md

 In addition to this quickstart guide, we've also developed a [Showcase](../../showcases/miranum-stack/miranum-stack-showcase.md).
 This showcase will demonstrate how the Miranum IDE can be used in conjunction with our various Miranum tools to help you create a simple process application.
 We will use the same process example in our guides.
+You can find all the files [here](https://github.com/Miragon/miranum-consulting/tree/main/miranum-stack-showcase/order-example/order-example-camunda7/src/main/resources).
 The process is kept simple and does not represent a real-world use case, focusing on the capabilities of the Miranum IDE.
 But we are curious to see what you can build with it and hear your [feedback](https://marketplace.visualstudio.com/items?itemName=miragon-gmbh.miranum-ide&ssr=false#review-details)!

 You will need to install the Miranum IDE before diving into the tutorials.
 1. Install [VS Code](https://code.visualstudio.com/download)
-2. Open the *Extensions* view in VS Code and search for `Miranum` and click on `Install`.
+2. Open the *Extensions* view in VS Code and search for `Miranum` and install the **Miranum IDE**.

 ![Extension View](../static/img/miranumIDE_install-extension.png)

-Now you are ready to take off! 🚀
+**Now you are ready to take off! 🚀**